lephuit/User-Auth-Package/README.md

 		$user_meta = Auth::User();

 4. Login user with email and password.
-If login in not valid, then returns **AuthException $e**
+If login is not valid, then returns **AuthException $e**

 		try{
 			if(Auth::login($email, $password){